-The Phoenix Project for the Ageless Singer is a new initiative from Total Vocal Freedom with the purpose of supporting and empowering female singers over the age of 50 that are concerned about the longevity and quality of their singing voice in the second half of their life.
+The Phoenix Project for the Ageless Singer is a new initiative from Total Vocal Freedom with the purpose of supporting and empowering female singers over the age of 50 that are concerned about the longevity and quality of their singing voices in the second half of their lives.

 Phoenix classes take place online and happen weekly.

 All classes are recorded for your convenience.